globant-ui/html5bootcamp/README.md

 11. Show how you would add an array of actors to a Movie object.

+12. Using ES6 Modules split all your classes declarations into diferent files.
+Use Babel to create a single bundle. *Hint: check this [tutorial](https://babeljs.io/docs/usage/cli/)*

 #####Key Points:#####

 3, 5, 8, 10, 12